 - Empty Promise: Mayor Dewey says it's essential for a politician to promise that things will be okay, even if he has no control or knowledge of the situation, so that the people won't panic.
 This episode partially serves to show that politicians are people too, and that in the long run, there is very little that they can accomplish since it's essentially one person maintaining the stability of a community to function as efficiently as it does.
 Steven realizes the Gems are doing the same things to him when it comes to Peridot so that he won't be afraid.Dewey: Look Steven: it's not lying when you're the mayor.
 It's politics.

-- Epic Fail: Pearl's EMP prototype.
-It deactivates everything but the intended target, a Robonoid that Pearl repaired specifically for the test.
+- Epic Fail: Pearl's EMP prototype deactivates everything in sight but the intended target, a Robonoid that Pearl repaired specifically for the test.

 - False Reassurance:Pearl: Oh, don't worry about that.
 The power should be back on as early as tonight or as late as... never.

 - Hey, You!: Mayor Dewey hasn't even bothered to learn the Gems' names, just referring to them as "the tall one", "the purple one" and "the hot one".

 - Irony: Pearl downplays the effects of knocking out Beach City's power, saying that if humans could get by as hunter-gatherers thousands of years ago they'll be fine now.
 The technological advances the Homeworld Gems have made in that time period are exactly what has the Crystal Gems so worried.